voxel51/fiftyone/docs/source/integrations/labelstudio.rst

 .. warning::

-   Unlike other annotation backends, Label Studio does not support annotation of attributes at the moment.
+   The Label Studio integration does not yet support :ref:`annotating label attributes <annotation-label-attributes>`.

 .. _label-studio-loading-annotations: